terrablue/gpbot/README.md

 devDependencies that are required for the project.
 ```

-You may also pass additional comments for the OpenAI in order to influence how
+You may also pass additional comments for OpenAI in order to influence how it
-it analyzes the code.
+analyzes the code.
 This can come in handy if you want it to look at just one
 segment of a larger file.

 `!review https://github.com/terrablue/gpbot/blob/master/package.json license?`